Eerovil/castextensions/README.md

 Example config to play the latest `aamulypsy` episode containing `Koko Shitti` in the title.

+The media_id for suomipop should be 2278513 currently.

 ```yaml
 'cast_supla_to_my_chromecast':
   alias: Cast supla to My Chromecast